 Some of us are really good at giving positive feedback.
 Others are really good at giving negative feedback.
 Not many seem skilled in providing both, what we call balanced feedback.
 Therefore, below we've outlined some tips on finding a good feedback balance.

-- Because they receive unbalanced feedback, they can have confidence above and beyond their actual performance levels.
+- Because they receive unbalanced responses, they can have confidence above and beyond their actual performance levels.
 This can lead to employees becoming complacent and lazy and hence their performance falls.

 Feedback to employees is information regarding their performance and also is information they can act on.
 Feedback must be shared in a manner that is understandable to them and is perceived by them as being provided in a highly respectful manner.
-Sharing feedback involves skills in effective listening, verbal and non-verbal communications, and working in multi-cultural environments.
+Sharing feedback involves skills in effective listening, verbal and non-verbal communication, and working in multi-cultural environments.

 Clearly, finding the right balance of feedback is key to motivating your employees.
 However, that is not to say there is a ‘perfect balance’ of feedback.
 You should tailor your levels of encouragement and criticism to each individual, as everyone will react differently.